Student Handbook

 - Communicate all concerns to school personnel and/or District staff.

 Google for Education Each teacher will have a Google classroom which will be shared with their students during the first week of school.
-Students will continue to utilize Google classroom on a daily basis for submitting assignments and for classroom updates.
-This will allow for students and teachers to have collaboration and communication, even when students are absent.
+Students will continue to utilize Google classroom daily for submitting assignments and for classroom updates.
+This will allow for students and teachers to collaborate and communicate.
+Students in High School with excused absences will maintain access to Google Classroom.
+Conversely, the instructor will deactivate access in the event of an unexcused absence.

 Chromebooks – Technology Students will be expected to bring their charged devices daily to school as it will be part of their daily instructional practices and they will take them home at the end of each day to complete homework and research.
 Students are responsible for the general care of the device they have been issued by the school.
 Devices that are broken or fail to work properly must be taken to the designated repair location.
 Do not attempt to fix the device on your own or with any outside agencies.